Click to view Emergency Department (A&E) waiting times

 The Radiotherapy Department is situated within the Berkshire Cancer Centre (BCC), along with further services at the Royal Berkshire Bracknell Clinic.

 Between the two radiotherapy sites at Reading and Bracknell, the department is well equipped with two CT scanners and virtual simulation software systems, a superficial X-ray unit, a high dose Brachytherapy unit, and four Elekta Linear Accelerators with the provision of external beam radiotherapy.
-These machines are operated by radiographers, offering complex treatment delivery whilst utilising high-energy radiation to target cancer cells across a variety of tumour sites.
+These machines are operated by Therapeutic Radiographers, offering complex treatment delivery whilst utilising high-energy radiation to target cancer cells across a variety of tumour sites.

 What is radiotherapy?